UBS, HSBC left with big AMS stake after low demand for share sale

-VIENNA, April 1 (Reuters) - UBS and HSBC will hold a combined 15% stake in AMS after demand for the sensor maker’s share sale was so low they had to buy up stock as underwriters of the deal, AMS said in a statement on Wednesday.
+VIENNA (Reuters) - UBS (UBSG.S) and HSBC (HSBA.L) will hold a combined 15% stake in AMS (AMS.S) after demand for the sensor maker’s share sale was so low they had to buy up stock as underwriters of the deal, AMS said in a statement on Wednesday.

 Only 62% of AMS shareholders and subscription rights holders bought the new shares.
 An additional 8% could be sold in the market and the remaining shares will be taken up by the banks according to their underwriting quota, AMS said.